rahin1301/Hospital-Management-System/README.md

 # Flow of the project
-A receptionist SignIn with a provided username and password to successfully LogIn the system.
+A Receptionist SignIn with a provided username and password to successfully LogIn the system.
 After that, a receptionist can perform following task:

 * View personal details
-    * Details of patients admitted in hospital.
+    * Details of Patients admitted in hospital.
-    * Details of doctors working for a particular hospital.
+    * Details of Doctors working for a particular hospital.
     * Details of co-workers associated with a hospital.

 * Deal Appointments